kr55/azure-elastic-jobs-manager-docs/index.md

 ## How It Works
 Azure Elastic Jobs Manager uses native SQL procedures offered by Azure Elastic Jobs agent to perform various actions.
 - **Job Configuration**: Set up and manage job agents, targets, and credentials.
-- **Job Execution**: Execute T-SQL scripts across a collection of databases and monitor their performance in real time.
+- **Job Execution**: Execute T-SQL scripts across a collection of databases and monitor their performance in real-time.
 - **Scheduling**: Automate your database script executions by scheduling jobs to run at specific times or intervals in your preferred timezone.

 ## Getting Started